sakshinathile/Git_Series/Sakshi Nathile/task1 ,task 2 and task 3.md

 Que B. What are the different stages of a git project as commit ,add?
-Answer Untracked:- the file exists, but is not part of git's version control.
+Answer Untracked:- _The file exists, but is not part of git's version control.
-Staged:- The file has been added to git's version control but changes have not been committed.
+Staged:- _The file has been added to git's version control but changes have not been committed_.
-Committed:- This is the final stage, as this stage finally applies the new changes to the remote repository.: the change has been committed.
+Committed:- _This is the final stage, as this stage finally applies the new changes to the remote_ repository.: _the change has been committed_.

 Que C. Is it possible to do a git commit before git add. if you have made any changes.
 Explain why?
-Answer:- No, because according to the process first, we have to add the file and then commit changes to it.
+Answer:- **No**, _because according to the process_ _first, we have to add the file and then commit changes to it_.
-The "commit" command is used to save our changes to the local repository.
+_The "commit" command is used to save our changes to the local repository.
 That we have to explicitly tell Git which changes we want to include in a commit before running the "git commit" command.
 This means that a file won't be automatically included in the next commit just because it was changed.
-Instead, we need to use the "git add" command to mark the desired changes for inclusion.
+Instead, we need to use the "git add" command to mark the desired changes for inclusion_._After making the changes we will add them using “git add_ .”
-After making the changes we will add them using “git add .” and then we can commit it using (commit -a).
+_and then we can commit it using (commit -a)_.

 Question D. Why is git diff used?
-Answer : Git provides a diff command to let you compare different versions of your files.
-The most common scenario to use diff is to see what changes you made after your last commit.Diff command takes two inputs and reflects the differences between them.
+Answer : _Git provides a diff command to let you compare different versions of your files_. _The most common scenario to use diff is to see what changes you made after your last commit_.Diff command takes two inputs and reflects the differences between them.
 These inputs don't need to be filed only.

 Question E. Can we leave a commit message as blank?